Finglas: Geography

+Climate

+Finglas has an oceanic climate (Köppen: Cfb).

 History

 Early history

 Finglas was originally the site of an Early Christian abbey, the origin of which has been associated, from early times, with the name of St. Cainnech, or Canice, the patron of Kilkenny, said to have founded it in 560 A.D.
 According to an ancient legend, the ground on which Finglas stands had been sanctified by St. Patrick, who is said to have uttered a prophecy that a great town would arise at the ford of hurdles in the vale beneath.
 The Nethercross from the first abbey can be seen today in the old graveyard.

 St. Canice is said to have been born at Glengiven near Derry.
 Several primary schools and churches in the area have been named after Canice, including the local Church of Ireland church (built in 1843) and Roman Catholic church (built in 1920 on the site of a much earlier mass house).